 Colombia is well known for its habitat diversity and high level of bird endemism.
 This is especially true of the isolated Santa Marta mountains in northeastern Colombia and the Guajira Peninsula on the Caribbean coast.
 The impressive number of species found here include the beautiful and sought-after White-whiskered Spinetail, Santa Marta Blossomcrown, Golden-winged Sparrow, Vermilion Cardinal, Santa Marta Antpitta, White-tipped Quetzal, Chestnut Piculet, and Lance-tailed Manakin.
 During our searches we’re likely to see some fine mammals such as the handsome Cotton-top Tamarin and the bright red Red-tailed Squirrel, as well as a number of interesting reptiles and showy butterflies.

-We think of this nine-day tour, with its comfortable accommodation and marvelous natural surroundings, as a prescription for the winter blues, and the medicine is especially easy to take because our starting point, Barranquilla, is just a short two-and-a-half-hour nonstop flight from Miami.
+We think of this nine-day tour, with its comfortable accommodation and marvelous natural surroundings, as a prescription for happiness, and the medicine is especially easy to take because our starting point, Barranquilla, is just a short two-and-a-half-hour nonstop flight from Miami.

 Day 1: The tour begins at 6 pm this evening in Barranquilla.
 Night in Barranquilla.

 Day 2: We’ll begin in the wetlands east of Barranquilla.
-After crossing the wide Magdalena River, we’ll stop at an extensive marsh where migrants from North America are common and mix with the more exotic Brown-throated Parakeet, Straight-billed Woodcreeper and Yellow-chinned Spinetail.
+After crossing the wide Magdalena River, we’ll stop at an extensive marsh the exotic Brown-throated Parakeet, Straight-billed Woodcreeper and Yellow-chinned Spinetail occur together with Limpkin, Wattled Jacana and the rare Dwarf Cuckoo.
 The noisy Stripe-backed Wren is usually obvious, the omnipresent Red-crowned Woodpecker peeks from its holes in the palm trees, and the stunning Russet-throated Puffbird is sometimes seen in the open hunting large insects and lizards.

 After a few hours of birding in this mix of shrubs and wetlands, we’ll drive to the Isla Salamanca National Park for a short walk in the shade of the mangroves.
-This rich habitat always attracts interesting birds, including Bicolored Conebill, Prothonotary Warbler, and with some luck the stunning Pied Puffbird.
+This rich habitat always attracts interesting birds, including Bicolored Conebill, Red-rumped Woodpecker, and with some luck the stunning Pied Puffbird.

 By now it will be hot so we’ll retreat to our cool vehicle and drive toward Santa Marta and then Riohacha, stopping for lunch on the way.
 In the afternoon, just before arriving in Riohacha, we’ll explore a semi-arid part of the Los Flamencos National Park.
 The thorny and almost leafless vegetation here hosts an amazing selection of beautiful species.
 One of the most striking is the White-whiskered Spinetail, but the competition is stiff as other amazing birds occur as well, including Vermilion Cardinal, Orinocan Saltator, Bare-eyed Pigeon, Chestnut Piculet and Trinidad Euphonia.
 Night in Riohacha.